sagihaider/MEGBCI2020/README.md

 In this repository, we have provided Matlab scripts for the following tasks:

+1. **Step0_script_fif2bids.m** :  Script to convert MEG data from Elekta MEG format (.fif) to .MAT format.

-1. **Step1_script_bids2mat.m** :  Script to convert BIDS format data to .MAT format.
+2. **Step1_script_bids2mat.m** :  Script to convert MEG data from BIDS format to .MAT format.

-2.  **Step2_script_mat2features.m** :Script to extract the motor and cognitive imagery features using common spatial patterns (CSP) algorithm.
+3. **Step2_script_mat2features.m** :Script to extract the motor and cognitive imagery features using common spatial patterns (CSP) algorithm.

-3. **Step3_script_ClassifyFeatures.m** :Script for single-trial MEG classification to produce the baseline results.
+4. **Step3_script_ClassifyFeatures.m** :Script for single-trial MEG classification to produce the baseline results.

 ** Note: We have used [fieldtrip](https://www.fieldtriptoolbox.org/) toolbox for basic pre-processing of MEG BCI dataset.
 As a dependency we recommend to download and add fieldtrip to your Matlab path if you want to reproduce our results.
-You can download it from https://github.com/sagihaider/fieldtrip.git